angadhn/MySite/_notes/Space Data Center Analysis.md

 \rho_{ISS,combined} &= \frac{645}{128.9} = 5.00 \text{ m}^2/\text{m}^3 \end{align} $$

 So, all of these radiator systems have the same packing densities so the number of launches is then given by the ratio of Starcloud's desired packing density to existing packing density.
 This reveals that radiator packing density dictates requiring approximately **13 Starship launches** in addition to those needed for solar panels.

+The volume-based launches (13) and mass-based launches (9-12) demonstrates that **volume emerges as the dominant constraint for large-scale radiator deployment**.
+This reflects the fundamental physics of thermal management systems, which require substantial structural mass for heat transfer fluids, manifolds, mounting hardware, and thermal exchange surfaces.

+The analysis reveals that Starcloud's radiator mass alone would consume the equivalent of **13 Starship launches** using proven ISS technology, before considering the data center payload, power systems, structural elements, or operational margins.
+This transforms their claimed $5M single-launch deployment into a $1B+ multi-launch operation using realistic launch costs and flight-proven thermal management technology.

 # Servers